Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Soft, 100% cotton bedding and pajamas

-Apply thick moisturizer and Forever Aloe Vera Gelly before bed
+Apply thick moisturizer before bed

 Consider antihistamine at bedtime (with doctor approval)